 Your child needs to know there are limits and boundaries.
 Just giving in and indulging in their every whim will lead them to have unrealistic expectations; not just when they are young but also when they are adults.

 Remember, you are always not going to be around to satisfy their every need.
-You are only creating entitled narcissists but also creating human beings who expect the world to be served to them on a platter without any effort on their part.
+You are not only creating entitled narcissists but also human beings who expect the world to be served to them on a platter without any effort.
 And when they don’t get what they want they either destroy others or end up self-destructing.

 Furthermore, don’t over-praise every small milestone.
 Yes, they can be commended but just don’t overdo the praise habit.
-Once kids are caught in the praise-trap of their parents’ expectations, they can’t afford to fail.
+Once kids are caught in the praise trap of their parent’s expectations, they can’t afford to fail.
 They will do anything to maintain their status quo.
-Their self-esteem gets invariably tied to their daily dose of fawning praise of the adults in their life.
-They fear being judged that they end up lying and cheating just to keep up with their perceived image.
+Their self-esteem gets invariably tied to their daily dose of fawning praise from the adults in their life.
+They fear being judged and that they end up lying and cheating just to keep up with their perceived image.